-As compared to other particle size measurement techniques, the use of the SAS’s air permeability method of particle size estimation results in significant analysis time savings.
+As compared to other particle size measurement techniques, the use of the SAS II’s air permeability method of particle size determination results in significant analysis time savings.
 This is because many other particle size measurement techniques require more elaborate and time-consuming methods of sample preparation and dispersion.
-With the SAS, samples can now be analyzed quickly and efficiently, minus the hold up of production processes.
+With the SAS II, samples can now be analyzed quickly and efficiently, minus the hold up of production processes.

 As a result, metal powder production processes are markedly more tightly controlled, which leads to improved quality control and fewer false rejections of in-spec material.
-Most importantly, the SAS is very easy to use, since it requires a minimal amount of operator training and education.
+Most importantly, the SAS II is very easy to use, since it requires a minimal amount of operator training.

-Due to the SAS’s much better precision, refractory metals producers are now in a better position to control the particle size of their powders.
-Thus, this results in significantly less rework, with increased confidence from powder users in their specifications.
-Further, the SAS causes a decrease in rejection of good material, and also lowers the incidence of using out-of-spec powders.
-Finally, the SAS’s ease and speed of analysis creates higher material throughput, with very little delay caused by analysis time.
+Refractory metals producers are now in a better position to control the particle size of their powders using the Micromeritics SAS II.
+This results in significantly less rework, and increased confidence from powder users in their specifications.
+Further, the SAS II causes a decrease in rejection of good material, and also lowers the incidence of using out-of-spec powders.
+Finally, the SAS II’s ease and speed of analysis creates higher material throughput, with very little delay caused by analysis time.